Zero-Grav/VoronMods-3/README.md

 # VoronMods
-Where you can deliverables for mods that I have done for Voron printers.
+Where you can find deliverables for mods that I have done for Voron printers.